-Plaintiff's Motion to Renew Stay
+Plaintiff's Motion to Stay

-Plaintiffs Marjorie Taylor Greene ("Rep. Greene") respectfully requests that this Court renew the stay of all proceedings in this case until 35 days after Rep Greene's appeal is complete.
+Plaintiffs Marjorie Taylor Greene ("Rep. Greene") respectfully requests that this Court stay all proceedings in this case until 35 days after Rep Greene's appeal is complete.
 Rep. Greene requests that this stay include, but not be limited to, a suspension of all discovery and of the deadlines for filing further pleadings and conducting pretrial or scheduling conferences.

-State Defendants do not oppose this Motion.
-The Intervenor Defendants do oppose this Motion and a stay of discovery.
+State Defendants do not oppose this Motion, and in fact asked the Intervenor Defendants if they would oppose a stay.
+However, the Intervenor Defendants do oppose this Motion and a stay of discovery.